atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

     1. However, you see an issue - your climate data is named some weird automatically generated filename.
 In this case, you may want to rename the file following the CMIP5 convention introduced above, or, if there are multiple files, write a script to do this for you (pro tip: the information in a netCDF header, which will tell you the timespan and variables of each file, is always extractable; using i.e. `ncinfo` in Matlab, [XXXXX]) (*NB: this is uncommon but not unheard of for weather products.
 Be prepared to deal with inconsistent and weird filenames)*
     2. Reading off the netCDF header (as detailed above) shows that your variable is named `t2m` (stored as a `longitude x latitude x time` grid), the grid variables are called `latitude`  and `longitude`, and the time variable is called `time`.
 Now you can access the data as detailed above!

+**Thinking ahead to climate projections**

+You may want to project your outcomes into the future under climate change, and if so, you should plan now.
+Projected climate data requires a step called "bias-correction", where the raw outputs of Global Climate Models are adjusted to reproduce the distributions of historical weather.
+But as we note above, there is no single agreed-upon historical weather dataset.
+If you want to project your results, find a future climate dataset that has already been bias-corrected (and downscaled) now, and use the same weather dataset that it was bias-corrected to.
+For example, the [NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP)](https://cds.nccs.nasa.gov/wp-content/uploads/2015/06/NEX-GDDP_Tech_Note_v1_08June2015.pdf) dataset is bias-corrected to the [Global Meteorological Forcing Dataset (GMFD) for Land Surface Modeling](http://hydrology.princeton.edu/data.pgf.php) historical dataset.

 **A Quick Summarizing Note**

 This process may seem overwhelming, especially given the large variety of data products that exist, and the sometimes rather opaque processes for figuring out what works best.

 The author’s personal suggestion is to start off with a latest-generation reanalysis data product such as ERA5, unless there is a compelling reason not to.
 Don’t use a dataset or a data assimilation methodology just because previous work (even big-name papers) have used them.
 There are enough examples (XXXX various citations, including Burke/Hsiang on climate data, Burke’s response to Deschenes and Greenstone, etc. XXXX) in the literature of problematic uses of weather and climate data.

-And, when in doubt, check your results with multiple datasets from the latest generation!
+And check your results with multiple datasets from the latest generation!
+Consider performing your analysis with both a reanalysis dataset and an interpolated dataset.
 This may not make a huge difference for more stable variables in areas with high station coverage (i.e. temperature in North America), but could be a useful robustness check for more problematic ones (i.e. precipitation).

 **A Warning on Hydrological Variables (Precipitation, Humidity, etc.)**